All Episodes

 Yeah.

-We're not gonna have a tsunami here.
+We're not going to have a tsunami here.

-I know, but you understand as well as anybody, and I I don't mean to be rude here, I've got a time constraint problem, but you understand that the media is the American left and the left and nuclear power.
+You understand that the media is the American left and the left and nuclear power.

-There's never ever going to be a story on good news.
+There's never, ever going to be a story on good news.

-There will there's nothing positive about nuclear power as far as the left's concerned, even if it's built by a company that's in bed with Obama.
+There's nothing positive about nuclear power as far as the left's concerned, even if it's built by a company that's in bed with Obama.

-Just isn't gonna happen.
+Just isn't going to happen.

-Another exciting hour of broadcast uh excellence in the can, folks, soon to be on its way over to super secret location to be electronically preserved for the Limbaugh Broadcast Museum, which is up and running.
+Another exciting hour of broadcast excellence in the can, folks, soon to be on its way over to super secret location to be electronically preserved for the Limbaugh Broadcast Museum, which is up and running.